BruceEckel/BruceEckel-hugo/content/post/The-Problem-with-Gradle.md

 all, is how we ended up with Java.
 They were supposed to be making a dedicated device for televisions).
 The questions are:

 1. *Which language*?
-It seems like the best choice is one the user is already familiar with, to lower the cognitive barrier against learning your build system.
+The best choice seems like one the user is already familiar with, to lower the cognitive barrier against learning your build system.

 2. *How intrusive*?
-How much will this language dominate the experience of using your build system?
-How expert does the user need to be in the language to use the build tool?
+How much does this language dominate the experience of using your build system?
+How much language expertise is required to use the build tool?

 3. *How influencing*?
 My ideal would be a build system that looks like the existing language with a few minimal syntax additions to configure target rules.
-As you'll see, the design of Gradle was significantly influenced by the Groovy language it is implemented in.
+As you'll see, the design of Gradle was significantly influenced by its use of the Groovy language.

 We are still in the early days of the "adding a build system atop an existing language" paradigm.
-Gradle is an experiment in this paradigm.
-Thus, we can expect that it doesn't get things "right."
+Gradle is an experiment in this paradigm, so we expect some sub-optimal choices.
 However, by understanding its issues you might have less frustration learning Gradle than I did.

 ## 1. You're not Configuring, You're Programming